Skip to main content

 For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/doc

-Accepts option groups: compilation server, coursier, debug, dependency, doc, global suppress warning, help group, input, jvm, logging, markdown, power, python, Scala.js, Scala Native, scalac, scalac extra, semantic db, shared, snippet, source generator, suppress warning, verbosity, version, workspace
+Accepts option groups: benchmarking, compilation server, coursier, debug, dependency, doc, global suppress warning, help group, input, jvm, logging, markdown, power, python, Scala.js, Scala Native, scalac, scalac extra, semantic db, shared, snippet, source generator, suppress warning, verbosity, version, workspace

 repl